jmarkfen/EVSU-BSIT-2022-2023-Semester2-OpenCards/IT 343 Multimedia Systems [3C][Balijon]/Lesson-1-Multimedia-Concepts.md

 ## enables the user to directly respond to and control any or all of the media elements.

 - interactive multimedia

+## Person who develops or refines a design process and efficiently creates a cohesive and well- planned website from the front end

+- web designer

+## Person who ensures the communication between the front end of the website and its back end is working

+- web developer

+## Person who makes sure the web page is technically correct and functional on the Web Server

+- web master

+## They create 2D/3D animation by taking a sequence of static images and displaying them in rapid succession on the computer screen

+- animation specialist

+## They coordinate the creation of the artwork for the project

+- art director